-After moving the /data folder you must edit the web.config file to point to the new location.
+After moving the /data folder, you must edit the web.config file to point to the new location.
 You must also configure permissions for ASP.NET requests.
-For more information about that, see section 4.2.2 File System Permissions for ASP.NET Requests in the CMS 7.0 Installation Guide.
+For more information, see the section File System Permissions for ASP.NET Requests in the CMS Installation Guide.